New Jersey Saltwater Fishing

 No person shall take, catch, kill or attempt to take, catch or kill any fish within the marine waters of the state by any means except in the manner commonly known as angling with hand line or rod and line unless specifically provided for by statute or regulation.

 Delaware Fishing License Requirement

-A Delaware fishing license is required for all non-resident anglers aged 16 and over fishing either fresh or tidal waters.
+A Delaware fishing license is required for all non-resident anglers aged 16 and over fishing either fresh or tidal waters of Delaware.
 Delaware fishing license information can be found at http://www.fw.delaware.gov/Fisheries/Pages/NewFishingLicense.aspx.

 New York Fishing Registry Requirement